ergildo/LPR-A-to-Be/README.md

 ```

-It will build all spring boot applications, create a docker image, build the images, run all the services and show its status.
+It will create and build the docker images, run all services and show its status.

 ```
            Name                          Command               State                                    Ports